Collective Behavior Generally Takes Which of the Following Forms?

 Famed investor Peter Lynch also warned against following the herd.
 In his book One Up on Wall Street, he wrote, “If everyone is thinking alike, then nobody is thinking.”
 Lynch believed successful investing required independent thought and analysis rather than blindly following popular trends.

-These experts’ views reflect a growing body of research supporting the fact that many individuals exhibit poor investment habits due to their susceptibility to groupthink and emotional responses.
+These experts’ views reflect a growing body of research supporting that many individuals exhibit poor investment habits due to their susceptibility to groupthink and emotional responses.
 As such, it underscores the importance of cultivating critical thinking skills, practising self-reflection, and developing an independent investment strategy.

 More Reads